-Our laboratory activities are mainly related to the following research areas
+Our laboratory activities are primarily focused on the following thrust research areas:

 Angle-Resolved Photoemission Spectroscopy :